-Nigerian security agencies and operations must desist from the use of brutality and executive lawlessness in addressing suspected cases constituting a breach to national security, as that in itself is a threat to security.
+Nigerian security agencies and operations must desist from the use of brutality and executive lawlessness in addressing suspected cases constituting a breach to national security.

 The national security question must be viewed as a function of all, including government, Armed Forces, Police, Intelligence Agencies, the media, Nigerian students, farmers and the general masses as a patriotic and sacred project.